FAQ (Frequently Asked Questions)

-- Make sure to discuss with your provider where you will be traveling to be certain that your vaccinations are up to date.
+- Make sure to discuss with your healthcare team where you will be travelling to be certain that your vaccinations are up to date.

 - I’m changing my insurance plan this year.
 What should I do next?

-- Review the details of your new insurance plan to make sure your medications will be adequately covered and medical services you require (e.g. physical therapy, mental health care) will be covered under the new plan.
+- Review the details of your new insurance plan to make sure your needed medications and services will be adequately covered under the new plan.

-- You should notify your physician’s office because new insurances typically require a re-authorization of biologic medications even if you have been on it long-term.
+- Notify your physician’s office as new insurances typically require a re-authorization of certain medications even if you have been on it long-term.
 If this re-authorization is not done in a timely way, this can result in missed doses.

 - What should I do if I have a gap or lapse in insurance?

-- Alert your provider as soon as you know you may have a gap in your insurance.
+- Alert your healthcare team as soon as you know you may have a gap in your insurance.

 - Reach out to the drug manufacturer to determine what services they offer to patients without insurance.
 Check out the Foundation's listing of Financial Assistance Programs.